jina-ai/jina/docs/concepts/jcloud/configurations.md

 An Executor using a `shared` GPU shares this GPU with up to four other Executors.
 This enables time-slicing, which allows workloads that land on oversubscribed GPUs to interleave with one another.

-To use `shared` GPU, `G1` needs to be specified as instance type.
+To use `shared` GPU, `G1` needs to be specified as the instance type.

 The tradeoffs with a `shared` GPU are increased latency, jitter, and potential out-of-memory (OOM) conditions when many different applications are time-slicing on the GPU.
-If your application is memory consuming, we suggest using a dedicated GPU.
+If your application is consuming a lot of memory, we suggest using a dedicated GPU.

 ##### Dedicated GPU

 Using a dedicated GPU is the default way to provision a GPU for an Executor.
 This automatically creates nodes or assigns the Executor to a GPU node.
 In this case, the Executor owns the whole GPU.

-To use `dedicated` GPU, `G2`/ `G3` / `G4` needs to be specified as instance type.
+To use a `dedicated` GPU, `G2`/ `G3` / `G4` needs to be specified as instance type.

 ### Storage

 JCloud supports three kinds of storage: ephemeral (default), [efs](https://aws.amazon.com/efs/) (network file storage) and [ebs](https://aws.amazon.com/ebs/) (block device).